-How Do I Clean An Oil Paint Brush?
+How To Clean Oil Paint Brushes

-How to clean your paint brushes after using oil paints!
-Your art brushes are your tools and we want to help you preserve and use them after use!
-See simple tips, techniques and products that will help you clean & preserve your brushes.
+Your art brushes are your tools and we want to help you preserve and use them after use from oil painting!

-Products Used in this Video
+Supplies Used in this Video

 NOTE: Click on images to go to product pages